 Offer Paid Parental Leave (For Women and Men)

 Family-friendly benefits and leave policies are crucial to attracting and retaining talent, especially women.
 Research from the National Partnership for Women & Families found that workers are more likely to leave their jobs when they do not have access to paid leave.
-Offering paid leave can reduce the costs associated with turnover, such as loss of productivity and training, and encourages employees to stay with your company.
+Offering paid leave can reduce the costs associated with turnovers, such as loss of productivity and training, and encourages employees to stay with your company.
 Employees want to know that they’ll be able to start a family or spend time with their families and not put their jobs at risk.

 Provide Upward Mobility

 Limited opportunities in their career trajectory drive women out of the tech workforce.
 Mentorship programs are stellar ways to increase development and opportunity for the career progression of women in your company.
-By investing in their growth will help them to foresee an opportunity for them excel in the company.
-It is also important to encourage female employees to attend professional conferences and take additional training, along with providing the financial support for these opportunities.
+By investing in their growth will help them to foresee an opportunity for them to excel in the company.
+It is also important to encourage female employees to attend professional conferences and take additional training, along with providing financial support for these opportunities.

 Research has found that when Fortune 500 companies include at least three female directors, the return on invested capital, return on sales, and return on equity all increased by 66%, 42%, and 53%, respectively.
-Offering a welcoming environment, investing in development and career progression, will not only help increase your female employees' motivation and investment, it will ultimately lead to a more profitable and productive company.
+Offering a welcoming environment, investing in development and career progression, will not only help increase your female employees' motivation and investment, but it will also ultimately lead to a more profitable and productive company.